Endomorphisms of Equivariant Algebraic $K$-theory: Introduction

+in the pointed equivariant motivic homotopy category for $G$-equivariant smooth $S$-schemes. \end{MainTheorem} For precise details see Theorems \ref{thm:simplHtpyEq} and \ref{thm:MT}.
+For people familiar with the setting it may be possible to prove the above theorem entirely from Hoyois's using the McDuff-Segal Theorem on group completions.
+We prove it using the approach in \cite{ST15} as we feel that it can be generalised to a broader family of group schemes in the future.

-in the pointed equivariant motivic homotopy category for $G$-equivariant smooth $S$-schemes. \end{MainTheorem} Using the above result we describe in Theorem \ref{thm:main} the set of endomorphisms of the presheaf (on $Sm^G_S$) defined by equivariant algebraic $K$-groups $K_0(G,\ -)$ in the category $M^G(S)$ of motivic spaces.
-More generally we prove the following main theorem. \begin{MainTheorem} For a regular base scheme $S$ and $G\to S$ a constant group $S$-scheme such that $|G|$ is a unit in $\Gamma(S,\ \mc{O}_S)$ there is a canonical bijection
+This result allows us to use the geometric properties of $Gr(m,\rho^n)$ to prove equivariant analogues of Riou's results in \cite{R10} on morphisms of the algebraic K-theory presheaf, useful in the study of equivariant characteristic classes. \begin{MainTheorem} For any regular noetherian base scheme $S$ of finite Krull dimension and $G\to S$ a constant group $S$-scheme such that the order of the group is a unit in $\Gamma(S,\ \mc{O}_S)$ there is a canonical bijection

 for each $n,k\in\mathbb{N}$.
 In particular,